George Raynor

-His World Cup campaign with Sweden is the best result ever for a non-national manager in the history of the tournament, along with Austrian Ernst Happel's second place with Netherlands in 1978 FIFA World Cup, twenty years after Raynor's.
+His World Cup campaign with Sweden is the best result ever for a non-national manager in the history of the tournament, along with Austrian Ernst Happel's second place with Netherlands in 1978, twenty years after Raynor's.

 Playing career

 Raynor first played football in the non-Leagues for Elsecar Bible Class, Mexborough Athletic and Wombwell.
-When he did sign professional forms Raynor's career took him only on an uninspired jaunt around the Football League.
+When he did sign professional forms, Raynor's career took him only on an uninspired jaunt around the Football League.
 His first professional club was Sheffield United whom he joined in 1930, making only one first team appearance in the two years he was with the club.
-Between 1932 and 1939 he played for four different League clubs, the last of these (Aldershot) in the truncated season before the start of the War.
+Between 1932 and 1939, he played for four different League clubs, the last of these (Aldershot) in the truncated season before the start of the War.
 He signed up as a physical training instructor (PTI) in 1939 in order to train soldiers in the British Army.
 The Football Association had requested that all professional footballers become PTIs if they were not inclined to see active service.
-Raynor was posted to Iraq and whilst in the course of working as a training instructor in Baghdad, he helped a fellow teacher club together a group of students into a team which toured the neighbouring states as a representative of Iraq.
+Raynor was posted to Iraq and, whilst in the course of working as a training instructor in Baghdad, he helped a fellow teacher club together a group of students into a team which toured the neighbouring states as a representative of Iraq.
 His work in Iraq came to the notice of the Secretary of the FA Stanley Rous.
 Thereafter, as Brian Glanville notes (with some poetic licence) in his The Story of the World Cup for The Sunday Times (1973), "the FA whisked him in 1946 from reserve team trainer at Aldershot to the team managership of Sweden".

-During 1939 he was a 'guest' WW2 player with Aldershot, Bournemouth, Bury, Clapton Orient with 1 appearance, Crystal Palace and Hull City.
-Source: Neilson N. Kaufman, historian Leyton Orient FC.
+During 1939, he was a 'guest' WW2 player with Aldershot, Bournemouth, Bury, Clapton Orient with one appearance, Crystal Palace and Hull City.
+Source: Neilson N. Kaufman, historian Leyton Orient.

 Sweden manager

-Raynor was an irascible, indefatigable figure, character notes that possibly aligned him more to a responsive Sweden than they ever would in conservative England and accordingly, with his insights into club management coming to the fore, Sweden quickly developed into a force.
+Raynor was an irascible, indefatigable figure, characteristics that possibly aligned him more to Sweden than they ever would in conservative England; accordingly, with his insights into club management coming to the fore, Sweden quickly developed into a force.
 Under his tutelage, Sweden gave England a scare before losing 4–2 at Highbury in 1947.